-Bubble cake is a light, airy cake made with seasonal summer fruit such as strawberries, raspberries, cherries, apricots or plums.
+Bubble cake is a light, airy, deliciously moist cake made with seasonal summer fruit such as strawberries, raspberries, cherries, blueberries, apricots or plums.

-This popular traditional Czechoslovakian pastry called Bublanina makes a delicious dessert and is sometimes served for breakfast as well.
+This popular traditional Czechoslovakian pastry called Bublanina is a mouth-watering dessert and is sometimes served for breakfast as well.

-My aunt used to make Bublanina with fruit from her own garden, which made me fall in love with all her berry cake variants.
+My aunt used to make Bublanina with fruit from her own garden.

-Every summer when I was visiting, my cousin and I climbed into the cherry tree and first filled our bellies and then baskets full of fresh, juicy cherries.
+Every summer when I was visiting, my cousin and I climbed into the cherry tree and first ate as much as we could and then filled the baskets with fresh, juicy cherries.

 I tweaked the traditional recipe to create a healthier, vegan cherry bubble cake and am really happy with how it turned out!

-Coconut products make a great replacement for traditional cake ingredients; I used coconut milk instead of dairy milk, coconut oil instead of vegetable oil and coconut sugar instead of regular white sugar.
+Coconut products are a great replacement for many traditional cake ingredients.
+I used coconut cream instead of dairy milk, coconut oil instead of vegetable oil and coconut sugar instead of regular white sugar.

-Despite the many coconut ingredients, the cherry bubble cake has still retained its classic taste.
+Despite the many coconut ingredients, this cherry bubble cake still has its classic taste.
 This is a must, because you don’t always want your recipes to taste like coconut.

 Have you ever tried to make your own vegan eggs replacer for baking?
-It’s so easy and you can’t tell the difference from real eggs.
+It’s so easy and you can’t tell the difference from real eggs in baking.

 You can use either ground chia seeds or flax seeds.
-They both turn into a very similar sticky, goopy texture when you mix them with water.
+They both turn into a very similar sticky, goopy texture when you mix them with water with binding properties.
 Just what you need for baking!

 2 cups spelt flour